To halt the import and supply of Foie Gras in South Africa

 It may be tradition, it may be culture, but times have progressed and the undeniable pain and suffering caused by modern farming methods are unacceptable.
 Foie Gras is one of many unspeakably cruel items we eat, but unlike chicken which is the mainstay for many South African households, Foie Gras is trendy and for those with the funds to spend outrageous amounts on a small plate consisting of 85% fat and 100% suffering.

-During cramming, the liver becomes a totally abnormal organ - grossly oversized in proportion to the bird's body.
+During 'gavage', the french term for force feeding, a lega; requirement in order to call a product Foie Gras, the liver becomes a totally abnormal organ - grossly oversized in proportion to the bird's body.
 It's like forcing an animal to smoke enormous quantities of cigarettes and then selling its cancerous, deformed lungs as a delicacy."

 Helen Zille, Nobel Laureate Archbishop Emeritus Desmond Tutu, Radio personality and motivational speaker Patricia Glyn, Mango Groove's Claire Johnston have signed the pledge to never serve nor eat Foie Gras.